Skip to content

 • “Biological age” scoring is directional, not a validated lab clock

-What I'm Testing Next
+What I'm Still Watching

 For now, if you are deciding between Hume Band 2.0 and Whoop and you do not need Whoop's training load scoring, Hume is the better total value.
 If you are deciding between Hume Band 2.0 and Oura, the choice is form factor (ring vs band) and feature priorities (sleep precision vs blood pressure and lower cost of ownership).
+At roughly $199 with no subscription and a 45 day guarantee, it is an easy one to try risk free.

 Ready to try the Hume Band 2.0?